OKC Nightlife by District

 Oklahoma City's legendary jazz neighborhood is located just across the Walnut Street Bridge from Bricktown.
-Mainly a residential area now for young urbanites, the district still boasts great nighttime options, beginning with WSKY Lounge, which, as the name implies has 400 whiskeys to choose between as well as some of the metro's most accomplished bartenders.
-Pop next door to Slaughter's Hall for live jazz every Tuesday night and a great selection of local beers.
+Mainly a residential area now for young urbanites, the district still boasts great nighttime options.
+Pop over to Slaughter's Hall for live jazz every Tuesday night and a great selection of local beers.
 Depending on the weather, the fire pit and patio at Deep Deuce Grill is a favorite gathering spot for young professionals.
-Urban Johnnie is located in the Level apartment complex, and this bar and grill has expansive indoor seating, patio seating, and--this is a big deal in downtown--dedicated, free parking for guests.